raspberrypilearning/hello-world/en/step_2.md

 print(f'Hello {world}')
 --- /code ---

-The `f` character inside the print lets you easily print variables along with strings of text.
+The `f`{:.language-python} character inside the print lets you easily print variables along with strings of text.

 --- /task ---